 You can have no idea how delighted I was by your email: it made the day I received it, and several days on either side of that day.
 I was amused, proud, not a little astonished, and altogether tickled.
 I am glad to have been eating lunch with you all these years, without even knowing it.

-I am so tickled, in fact, I would love to do a blog post about you and the soup.
+I am so tickled, in fact, I’d love to do a blog post about you and the soup.
 May I have your permission to use the note you sent me?
 If you prefer to stay low profile, I need not use your name, but I’d be thrilled if you wanted to participate a little further.

-But whether or not you will permit me to share this marvelous story — surely beyond what any cookbook author could possibly dream! — please know you simply delighted me.
+But whether or not you permit me to share this marvelous story — surely beyond what any cookbook author could possibly dream! — please know you delighted me.
 I wish you nourishment, joy, and a happy retirement in 42 batches.

 #2: FIND THE LENTIL SOUP RECIPE IN QUESTION